-By managing pallets sustainably, we help our clients meet consumer expectations while reducing their environmental impact.
-Together, we have an awareness of pallets from the point of production to consumption and return since we adhere to a closed-loop, circular economy model.
+By managing pallets sustainably, we help with carbon offsetting.
+We have an awareness of pallets from the point of production to consumption and return since we adhere to a closed-loop, circular economy model.

 We need a paradigm shift when it comes to wood pallets, because they are costing us more than just money when you count up deforestation, toxic chemical leaching, harm to the ozone layer and the carcinogenic qualities.
 Let's consider four facts that impact us all:

-Every year in the US alone 1 million acres of trees iare destroyed to produce wood pallets.
+Every year in the US alone 1 million acres of trees are destroyed to produce wood pallets.

 Impact: It takes decades to replenish 1 million acres of trees.